Phase Transitions of Spectral Initialization for High-Dimensional Nonconvex Estimation: Introduction

 In this paper, we present an \emph{exact} high-dimensional analysis of a widely-used spectral method \cite{Netrapalli:2013qv, Candes:2015fv, Chen:2015eu} for estimating $\vxi$.
 The method consists of only two steps: First, construct a data matrix from the sensing vectors and measurements as

-where $\mathcal{T}: \R \rightarrow \R$ is a preprocessing function (\emph{e.g.} a trimming or truncation step.)
+where $\mathcal{T}: \R \rightarrow \R$ is a preprocessing function (\emph{e.g.}, a trimming or truncation step).
 Second, compute a normalized eigenvector, denoted by $\vx_1$, that corresponds to the largest eigenvalue of $\mD_m$.
-The vector $\vx_1$ is then our estimate of $\vxi$ (up to an unknown scalar.)
-It is notable that this method is \emph{model-free} in that the algorithm does not require the knowledge of the exact acquisition process [\emph{i.e.}, the conditional density $f(\cdot \, \vert \, \cdot)$ in \eref{model}.]
+The vector $\vx_1$ is then our estimate of $\vxi$ (up to an unknown scalar).
+It is notable that this method is \emph{model-free} in that the algorithm does not require the knowledge of the exact acquisition process [\emph{i.e.}, the conditional density $f(\cdot \, \vert \, \cdot)$ in \eref{model}].

-This spectral method was introduced by Netrapalli, Jain, and Sanghavi in \cite{Netrapalli:2013qv} to address the problem of phase retrieval.
+The idea of this spectral method can be traced back to the early work of Li \cite{Li:92}, under the name of Principal Hessian Directions for general multi-index models.
+Similar spectral techniques were also proposed in \cite{KeshavanMO:10, JainNS:13}, for initializing algorithms for matrix completion.
+In \cite{Netrapalli:2013qv}, Netrapalli, Jain, and Sanghavi used this method to address the problem of phase retrieval.
 Under the assumption that the sensing vectors consist of i.i.d.
-Gaussian random variables, the authors show that the leading eigenvector $\vx_1$ is aligned with the target vector $\vxi$ in direction when there are sufficiently many measurements.
-More specifically, they show that the squared cosine similarity
+Gaussian random variables, these authors show that the leading eigenvector $\vx_1$ is aligned with the target vector $\vxi$ in direction when there are sufficiently many measurements.
+More specifically, they show that the squared \emph{cosine similarity}

 which measures the degree of the alignment between the two vectors, approaches $1$ with high probability, when the number of samples $m \ge c_1 n \log^3 n$.
 This sufficient condition on sample complexity was later improved to $m \ge c_2 n \log n$ in \cite{Candes:2013xy}, and further improved to $m \ge c_3 n$ in \cite{Chen:2015eu} with an additional trimming step on the measurements.
 In these expressions, $c_1, c_2, c_3$ stand for some unspecified numerical constants.